Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Revolutionary War, 1775 to 1783

 Both the available records and the genealogical information therein grow richer with America’s war for independence.
 The Continental Congress established America’s first army in June 1775; its commander, George Washington, supplemented the troops with Colonial militia.
 More than 250,000 men fought for the fledgling United States.
-Keep in mind, though, that your Colonial ancestor may have been a loyalist who defended the British crown, or a Tory who sympathized with Britain but didn’t bear arms.
+Keep in mind, though, that your Colonial ancestor may have been a Loyalist who defended the British crown, or a Tory who sympathized with Britain but didn’t bear arms.

 Pension records and bounty-land warrants: You also can tap most of these sources for surviving Revolutionary War pension records (many early applications were lost to fires in 1800 and 1814) and records of land grants given as “bounty” to veterans in lieu of wages.
-Pension indexes plus the actual applications are available on microfilm at NARA and the FHL.
+Pension indexes plus the actual applications are available on microfilm at NARA and the FamilySearch Library.
 Because the veteran or his widow had to submit various sorts of documentation to apply for a pension, the files might contain records of birth or marriage, even pages torn from family Bibles.

 Nine states also rewarded soldiers with bounty land: Connecticut, Georgia, Maryland, Massachusetts, New York, North Carolina, Pennsylvania, South Carolina and Virginia.
 See Lloyd deWitt Bockstruck’s Revolutionary War Bounty Land Grants Awarded by State Governments (Genealogical Publishing Co.) for an index to these records.
-Those with Virginia ancestors should also check the half-pay pension records, on microfilm at NARA and FHL, which can contain proof of heirs spanning several generations.
+Those with Virginia ancestors should also check the half-pay pension records, on microfilm at NARA and the FamilySearch Library, which can contain proof of heirs spanning several generations.

 War of 1812, 1812 to 1815

 Military service files from the War of 1812 are indexed and microfilmed at NARA.
-The FHL has a microfilmed index plus records for Mississippi and Ancestry.com offers a War of 1812 service records database that’s essentially an index because it lists just the soldier’s name, company and rank.
+The FamilySearch Library has a microfilmed index plus records for Mississippi and Ancestry.com offers a War of 1812 service records database that’s essentially an index because it lists just the soldier’s name, company and rank.
+Ohio, for instance, which supplied more than 26,000 soldiers, has posted the text of its adjutant general’s office rosters.
 Pension applications are available from NARA, but indexes to them are in books such as Virgil D. White’s Index to War of 1812 Pension Files (National Historical Publishing Co.).
-Look for more titles in large libraries, search the FHL’s online catalog, and see our online toolkit.
+Look for more titles in large libraries and search FamilySearch’s online catalog.

-War of 1812 records also are finding their way online.
-Ohio, for instance, which supplied more than 26,000 soldiers, has posted the text of its adjutant general’s office rosters.
-If your ancestor served in the multiple Indian wars from 1815 to 1858, check the microfilmed indexes to these records at NARA or the FHL.
+If your ancestor enlisted and then served in the multiple Indian wars from 1815 to 1858, check the microfilmed indexes to these records at NARA or the FamilySearch catalog.
 The actual records are on microfilm at NARA.

 Mexican War, 1846 to 1848